What Does It Mean When Someone Is Kosher?

 FAQs

-What does it mean when someone calls a person 'kosher'?
+What does it mean to call a person kosher?

 0 Community answers